 Building on this, the UBC Climate Action Plan 2030 (CAP 2030) puts the university on an accelerated path to net zero emissions for buildings and energy supply as well as to significantly reduce greenhouse gas emissions for extended impact areas over the next 15 years, aligning with the Paris Agreement goal of keeping global temperature rise within 1.5°C.

-Distinct CAP 2030 plans for both the Vancouver and Okanagan campuses were developed simultaneously and will be presented for endorsement by the UBC Board of Governors in December 2021.
+Distinct CAP 2030 plans for both the Vancouver and Okanagan campuses were developed simultaneously and was presented for endorsement by the UBC Board of Governors in December 2021.
 Included, for the first time, is UBC’s explicit commitment to reducing emissions from extended impact sources beyond the University’s direct control – these include emissions from UBC-related commuting, food systems, waste and materials, and business air travel.

 Alongside clean, renewable and low carbon energy solutions, energy-efficient technologies, and institutional change, meeting these targets will require deep community participation.
 Through emerging and expanding climate-related programs, policies, tools, resources, campaigns and engagement, UBC is committed to supporting students, faculty and staff in taking climate action, and championing research, staff expertise and student collaborations related to the climate emergency.